 The AGSM have launched ‘Women in Compliance’ a new initiative dedicated to empowering women.
 Women in Compliance, will offer women working in social housing and facilities management the opportunity to receive support and mentoring within their role with the objective of developing their confidence, career and providing a space to talk openly and freely about the challenges faced.

-The AGSM National Conference & Exhibition in April will play host to the next networking session for Women in Compliance and all women are invited to attend.
+The AGSM Scotland National Conference & Exhibition in September will play host to the next networking session for Women in Compliance and all women are invited to attend.

 Women in Compliance is kindly supported by Intergas